Soivi/cybersecuritybase-project/readme.md

 - Open http://localhost:8080/done
 - List of the signups comes from http://localhost:8080/list
 - Open http://localhost:8080/list
-- It sends too much information example creditcard.
+- It sends too much information example creditcard

 #### How to fix ####
 SignupController.java